-Dr. Mann is currently the Southern Division ACDA Women’s Choir Repertoire and Standards chair, and the Georgia state ACDA Membership Chair.
-She serves on the executive planning committee for the Southern Division American Choral Directors Association.
-Additionally, Mann has served as the ACDA Multicultural and Ethics Repertoire and Standards Chair for the states of Georgia and Oregon and the Georgia Women’s Choir Repertoire and Standards Chair.
-The KSU Women’s Choir has performed on numerous occasions with the KSU Symphony Orchestra, and performed the world premiere of Nico Muhly’s composition, “How Soon” with Grammy award-winning ensemble, eighth blackbird.
-Additionally, they have pariticpated in the ACDA Women's Choir Consortium and premiered new works for the past four season.
-In 2014, they were selected to perform at the GMEA In-Service Conference in Savannah.
-Her professional affiliations include the American Choral Directors Association, National Association for Music Education, Georgia Music Educators Association, National Collegiate Choral Organization, and the International Society for Music Education.
-Her research has been presented at the state, regional, and international levels.
-Dr. Mann is an active conductor, clinician, and adjudicator.
+Dr. Mann has served as the Southern Division ACDA Women’s Choir Repertoire and Resources chair, and the Georgia state ACDA Membership Chair.
+She currently serves on the executive planning committee for the Southern Division American Choral Directors Association.
+Additionally, Mann has served as the ACDA Multicultural and Ethics Repertoire and Resources Chair for the states of Georgia and Oregon and the Georgia Women’s Choir Repertoire and Standards Chair.